Estimates controlling a function by only its radial derivative and applications to stable solutions of elliptic equations: The radial derivative controls the function in up to the boundary

 and note that $\frac{d}{d\la} u_\la (x)= x \cdot \nabla u (\lambda x)= \lambda^{-1} x \cdot \nabla u_\lambda (x)$.
 Using this and noticing that $\lambda^{-2} \Delta u_\lambda = -f(u_\lambda)$, we have

-Evaluating the first and last expressions at $\la=1$, we recover \eqref{continuousbdry}.
-However, it will be crucial (see the later Footnote~\ref{foot-xgrad}) to use instead the equality between the first and third expressions, after integrating them not only in $x$, but also in $\lambda$.
+Evaluating the first and fourth expressions at $\la=1$, we recover \eqref{continuousbdry}.
+However, it will be crucial (see the explanation in the paragraph after \eqref{int-fsxi3}) to use the equality between the first and third expressions, after integrating them not only in~$x$, but also in $\lambda$.
 Integrating in $\lambda$ will be essential to reduce the number of derivatives falling on~$u$.
 In addition, the monotonicity and convexity of $f$ will allow to use the stability condition appropriately.

 This will be understood in all detail going through the following proof.

 \begin{proof}[Proof of Theorem \ref{thm:3bdry}] By rescaling, we may suppose that we have a stable solution in $B_6^+$ instead of $B_1^+$.